-9.3 Effect of index size
+7.3 Effect of Index Size

-Figure 9 gives the effect of varying the index size from 128 MB to 4 GB (in a log scale) on the number of erase operations, encountered in FAST-Btree, LA-tree, and FD-tree for workload $W_L$ (Fig. 9a) and FAST-Rtree and RFTL for workload Spatial- $W_U$ (Fig. 9b).
-Same as in Section 9.2, we omit other workloads for brevity.
+Figure 7 gives the effect of varying the index size from 128 MB to 4 GB (in a log scale) on the number of erase operations, encountered in FAST-Btree, LA-tree, and FD-tree for workload $W_L$ (Figure 7(a)) and FAST-Rtree and RFTL for workload Spatial-WU (Figure 7(b)).
+Same as in Section 7.2, we omit other workloads for brevity.
 In all cases, FAST consistently gives much better performance than its counterparts.
 Both FAST and other index structures have similar trend of a linear increase of the number of erase operations with the increase of the index size.
 This is mainly because with a larger index, an update operation may end up modifying more nodes in the index hierarchy, or more overlapped nodes in case of multi-dimensional index structures.
-Moreover, FAST\-Btree and FAST\-Rtree give a bit better performance than FAST-Btree and FAST-Rtree, respectively.
-This is basically due to the fact that FAST\ flushing policy handles the flash memory updates better than the original FAST flushing policy, hence when the index size increase the possibility that more blocks are updated increases leading to such performance gain for both FAST\-Btree and FAST\-Rtree.
-The take home message from this experiment is that FAST still maintains its performance gain over its counterparts even with the large increase of the index size.